tecksup/Patients-API/README.md

 Errors are handled when retrieving or deleting patients and an incorrect ID is used.
 Both error responses return a standard 404.

 ## What's missing
 Given more time I would put more thought into seperating DAO from the DTOs.
 As well as impliment testing to help maintain the code and verify that everything works correctly.
+Input validation is another feature missing from the current build.